-From a financial viewpoint, it is pleasing to report a net operating surplus before capital and specific items amounting to \$650,000.
-The comprehensive result for the year amounts to a deficit of \$17,000.
-It should also be noted that the comprehensive result includes funds provided by the State Government for capital infrastructure and equipment amounting to \$83,000, interest on investments \$21,000, donations and bequests for capital purposes \$20,000 and depreciation on assets amounting to \$1,041,000.
+From a financial viewpoint, it is pleasing to report a net operating surplus before capital and specific items amounting to \$237,000.
+The comprehensive result for the year amounts to a surplus of \$505,000 which includes a positive movement in the value of our Land and Buildings Property assets amounting to \$1,209,000.
+This resulted from an internal revaluation process applying land value indices provided by the Valuer-General Victoria.
+It should also be noted that the comprehensive result includes funds provided by the State Government for capital infrastructure and equipment amounting to \$48,000, interest on investments \$23,000, donations and bequests for capital purposes \$11,000 and depreciation on assets amounting to \$1,037,000.

 Government grants for capital improvements and equipment purchases and, donations and bequests received are not used for funding the day to day operations of the organisation but are required by accounting rules to be recorded in the accounts as contributing to the net result for the year.